keboola/connection-docs/components/writers/bi-tools/gooddata/index.md

 the writer.

 Check out the section on [writing into GoodData](/tutorial/write/gooddata/) available for you in our Getting Started tutorial.
-You can also watch our [GoodData Writer Demo](https://www.youtube.com/watch?v=h46t0_nOtyI) video.

 ## Configuration